-Employees may request a Cash Advance to cover travel-related expenses when other payment methods are not available or practical.
-Employees must submit an Expense Reimbursement after travel to account for their expenses.
-Any excess Advance must be refunded to the University.
-Cash Advances must be fully reconciled within 30 days of the end of the trip.
+Employees may request a cash advance to cover travel-related expenses when other payment methods are not available or practical.
+Employees must submit an expense report after travel to account for their expenses.
+Any excess advance must be refunded to the university.
+Cash advances must be fully reconciled within 30 days of the end of the trip.

 - Appropriate Use.
-Travelers may request a Cash Advance only if no other payment options are available or practical.
-Employees may not have multiple outstanding Cash Advances at one time.
+Travelers may request a cash advance only if no other payment options are available or practical.

-- Limits.
-For individual travel, e-Reimbursement Cash Advances may not exceed 80% of the estimated expenses to be paid by the traveler.
-Advances for group travel may equal 100% of the estimated expenses.
+- Limits. e-Reimbursement cash advances may not exceed 100% of the estimated expenses to be paid by the traveler.
+Advance amounts must be rounded to the nearest $1.

 - Traveler Responsibilities.
-Travelers must submit an Expense Reimbursement to account for the use of the advanced funds.
-If advanced funds exceed actual expenses, the traveler must write a check back to the University for the difference.
+Travelers must submit an Expense Report to account for the use of the advanced funds.
+If advanced funds exceed actual expenses, the traveler must write a check back to the university for the difference.

-Failure to comply with UW-Madison Expense Reimbursement policy may result in disciplinary steps, up to and including dismissal.
+Failure to comply with this policy may result in disciplinary steps, up to and including dismissal.

-- Approver – Upon submission, Cash Advance requests are first reviewed by an Approver.
-Approvers are responsible for reviewing supporting documentation, for reviewing Cash Advances for policy compliance, and for reviewing the funding being charged.
+- Approver – Upon submission, cash advance requests are first reviewed by an approver.
+Approvers are responsible for reviewing supporting documentation, reviewing cash advances for policy compliance, and reviewing the funding being charged.

 - Auditor – All cash advances are reviewed by an auditor after the approver.
 Auditors are responsible for reviewing cash advances for policy compliance.
 Auditors are responsible for reconciling refunded payments related to cash advances.